Stephanie0002/QSFormer/README.md

 ## Benchmark Datasets and Preprocessing

-Ten datasets are used in QSFormer, including Wikipedia, Reddit, MOOC, LastFM, Myket, Enron, Social Evo., UCI, Flights and Contact.
+Eight datasets are used in QSFormer, including Wikipedia, Reddit, MOOC, LastFM, Myket, UCI, Flights and Contact.
 The first five datasets are bipartite, and the others only contain nodes with a single type.

 Most of the used original dynamic graph datasets come from [Towards Better Evaluation for Dynamic Link Prediction](https://openreview.net/forum?id=1GVpwr2Tfdg),